by Andrea M. Darcy

 If you find the concept of healthy boundaries difficult to understand, think of other sorts of boundaries.
-Property lines, fences, lines in the sand, bottom lines, buoys marking off the deep end…. do you have any such markers, limits, or ‘stop signs’ in your personal life?
+Property lines, fences, lines in the sand, buoys marking off the deep end.
+Do you have any such markers, limits, or ‘stop signs’ in your personal life?

 Why do I need boundaries?